dotTHzTAG/CaTx_Menlo/README.md

  -	Click **Next**, then click **Begin Install**

  *Add Shortcut to Desktop:*
- -	Right-click and drag the CaTSPer.exe file at C:\Program Files\CaTx4Menlo\application\ to Windows Desktop
+ -	Right-click and drag the CaTx4Menlo.exe file at C:\Program Files\CaTx4Menlo\application\ to Windows Desktop
  -	Select **Create shortcut to here.**
  -	Right-click the shortcut and select **properties.**
  -	At the Shortcut tab, click **Advanced…**
  -	Check **Run as administrator.**
  -	Click **OK** and **OK**

+ *Please run CaTx4Menlo as administrator!!!*

  <img src="/Images/dotTHzProject_logo.png" height ="150">